 Why test your antifreeze sample with Dyne Fire Protection Labs?

-(b) If the connection to the water supply piping is not near the top or the bottom of the system, an additional sample shall be taken at the connection to the water supply."
+5.3.4 (1)(b)(i) If the most remote portion of the system is not near the top or bottom of the system, an additional sample shall be taken at the most remote portion.
+5.3.4(1)(b)(ii) If the connection to the water supply piping is not near the top or the bottom of the system, an additional sample shall be taken at the connection to the water supply.

 Antifreeze samples that fail are typically caused by one of the following issues: